nielse63/312-Development/README.md

 * [Eslint](http://eslint.org/), executed in a custom Gulp task, validates the JS
 * [SCSS-Lint](https://github.com/brigade/scss-lint) as a style type checker on .scss files
 * Using [TravisCI](https://travis-ci.org/) for continuous integration, asset linting cannot fail in order for the build to pass
-	* I'm in the process of writing functional unit tests ran through [Phantom](http://phantomjs.org/)
+	* I'm in the process of writing functional unit tests run through [Phantom](http://phantomjs.org/)
 	* Unit and UAT tests are coming soon

 ## Third-Party Integrations